 Robert Patrick (Slade), Linda Carol (Michelle), Ed Crick (Fielding), Bob Scott (Conrad Bauer), Richard Norton (Matthew), Bruce Li (Liu), David Light (Zaar), Paul Holmes (Professor Hightower), Wang Chang Lee (Silverfox), Ursula Marquez (Amazon Queen)

-In the year 2025, the world has been devastated by a nuclear holocaust.
+In the year 2025, the world has been devastated following a nuclear holocaust.
 The warrior Matthew ventures into the territory of the warlord Zaar to obtain the head of the Spear of Longinus, which is reputed to have pierced the side of Christ.
-This transports him back in time to 1986 to the desert outside L.A.
+This transports him back in time to 1986 to the desert outside Los Angeles.
 Michelle, who runs a restaurant in the city but has a passion for anthropology, is examining a nearby ruin with her boyfriend, the former soldier Slade.
 Matthew arrives just in time to save Michelle from being attacked by a biker gang but is shot in the process.
 Before he dies, Matthew gives Michelle and Slade the head of the spear, urging them to reunite it with the shaft to prevent the nuclear apocalypse.
 Slade finds the idea ridiculous but they are soon hunted by heavies wanting the spearhead.
 Their quest takes them on a journey from Hong Kong to Manila to a lost island inhabited by pygmies and Amazons, all the while pursued by Nazis wanting the spear.

 Cirio H. Santiago was one of the key names in the Filipino exploitation film industry.
 Santiago directed 78 films between the 1950s and his death in 2008.
 These include classics such as TNT Jackson (1974), Cover Girls Murders (1975), The Muthers (1976), She Devils in Chains (1976), Hell Hole (1978) and Caged Fury (1983).
 Santiago was also responsible for a number of genre films, with the likes of Vampire Hookers (1978), Stryker (1983), Naked Vengeance (1985), Wheels of Fire (1985), Demon of Paradise (1987), Equalizer 2000 (1987), The Sisterhood (1988), Dune Warriors (1991), Raiders of the Sun (1992), Vulcan (1997) and the animated Aladdin and the Adventure of All Time (2000).

-Future Hunters has a title that suggests it is one of the B-budget time travel action films that came out in the late 1980s/early 1990s exploiting the success of The Terminator (1984) – see the likes of Time Runner (1993), Time Chasers (1994), Time Under Fire (1997).
-The opening scenes start on a standard Mad Max 2 (1981)-styled Post-Holocaust Film scenario as warrior Richard Norton ventures into the citadel of a warlord to obtain the Spear of Longinus.
+Future Hunters has a title that suggests it is one of the B-budget time travel action films that came out in the late 1980s/early 1990s exploiting the success of The Terminator (1984) – see the likes of Time Trackers (1989), Time Runner (1993), Time Chasers (1994) and Time Under Fire (1997).
+The opening scenes start on a standard Mad Max 2 (1981)-styled Post-Holocaust scenario as warrior Richard Norton ventures into the citadel of a warlord to obtain the Spear of Longinus.
 (In popular myth, particularly the works of composer Richard Wagner, this is supposedly the spear that pierced the side of Christ and is reputed to have mystical power).
 By means that are never clearly explained, here the spear has the ability to trigger the nuclear apocalypse and transports Richard Norton back in time to 1986.

 It is after this point that Future Hunters abandons the time travel aspect – largely by killing the time traveller off a few minutes after he arrives in the present – and become an out-and-out Action Film.
 This is also the point Future Hunters becomes far more entertaining.
 It seems to want to pack in something of just about every film trend of the day.
 There’s the opening cobblings of Mad Max 2 and The Terminator.
 The adventure quest plot for a magical artifact up against Nazi villains seems to be trying to copy Raiders of the Lost Ark (1981).
 In the latter sections, the film throws in Pygmies and Amazonian jungle tribes in a nod to the lost world jungle adventure.

-There’s a visit to Hong Kong where the film naturally throws in some martial arts sequences.
+There’s a visit to Hong Kong where the film naturally throws in some Martial Arts sequences.
 These include an appearance from Bruce Li, one of the stars of the Brucesploitation phenomenon (which emerged following the death of martial arts superstar Bruce Lee, consisting of actors that adopted soundalike names such as Bruce Lai, Bruce Le, Bruce Lei, Bruce Lie, Bruce Ly, Bruce Thai, Myron Bruce Lee and others).
 In fact, Li has such a lithe ferocity in his moves that he runs rings around the film’s nominal hero Robert Patrick.
 It is to the film’s detriment that Li drops out of the action once it leaves Hong Kong.

 There is minimal plot sketching these things together, The Spear of Longinus is no more than a fantasy McGuffin that drives the plot.
 It is a film essentially made up of serial action sequences.
 Of these, it must be said that Cirio H. Santiago delivers them with great enthusiasm, especially the martial arts sequences or large-scale battle scenes with mercenaries in the jungle, even combat sequences with dwarves getting into the action.